Linkwasha Camp: Information from the owner

-Linkwasha Camp - Evening drives
+Linkwasha Camp - Evening Drives

-Linkwasha Camp - Game drives in open Land Rovers
+Linkwasha Camp - Game Drives

-Linkwasha Camp - Village visit
+Linkwasha Camp - Village Visit

 An authentic village experience takes place in a manner that is respectful to all parties.
 Usually around four hours and guided by one of the local villagers or a Wilderness guide, it often includes a guided tour of the school, meeting the headman or headwoman and enjoying cultural exchanges with the villagers.